chaturdev/TwoWayAuthentication/README.md

 Server will be up on 8000 port

 ## API
-/create post api will be used to create user (pass:- email and password) /login post api (pass:- email and password)
+/create post api will be used to create user (pass:- email and password) \n /login post api (pass:- email and password) \n
-/verify get api (just check the mail it will authenticate token)
+/verify get api (just check the mail it will authenticate token) \n